Knappek/Knappek.github.io/docs/homelab/index.md

  }
 ```

-Then I specify this port group in my nested lab setup - see [details below](#nested-lab-setup).
+We can then specify this port group in the nested lab setup config file - see [details below](#nested-lab-setup).

 ### Nested Lab Setup